 Boomerang Tasks: Orchestrate Complex Workflows

-Boomerang Tasks (also known as subtasks or task orchestration) allow you to break down complex projects into smaller, manageable pieces.
+Mode (aka Boomerang Mode).
 Think of it like delegating parts of your work to specialized assistants.
-Each subtask runs in its own context, often using a different Roo Code mode tailored for that specific job (like code
+Each subtask runs in its own context, often using a different Roo Code mode tailored for that specific job (like 💻 Code

-, or debug
+, or 🪲 Debug

-Learn more about Built-in Modes or the general process of creating Custom Modes.
+Learn more about Built-in Modes.

 Why Use Boomerang Tasks?